albop/eco309/slides/ddp.md

 - $\mu$ is a __stationary__ distribution if $\mu' = \mu' P$

-- Theorem: there always exists such a distribution
+- Theorem: there always exists such a distribution that is not $\mu=0$
     - proof: Brouwer theorem (fixed-point result for compact-convex set)
     - $f: \mu\rightarrow (\mu'P)'$